 Field-based experience is a large component of our early childhood programmes.
-Each week you will spend time working or volunteering in a licensed early learning centre or home-based care setting where you can apply theory into practice.
+Each week you will spend time working or volunteering in a licenced early learning centre, or home-based care setting, where you can apply theory into practice.

 These programmes lead to a variety of different opportunities from entry-level through to senior positions including:

 - Home-based educator